Ni-mie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * The file hello will be in the working directory.
 * Not allowed to use commas for this script.
 10. **Look in the mirror:** A script that sets the mode of the file hello the same as olleh’s mode.
+11. **Directories:** A script that execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.